Share

 American Express has a new lounge in London, which is past security at Heathrow T3.
 This is American Express’ first Centurion Lounge in Europe and is due to open within the next few months.
 While we have placed this lounge in position eight, we expect it to be one of the best Centurion Lounges in the world, but we have not reviewed it yet, hence our choice of position eight in this listing.

-London’s distinctive combination of history and modernity serves as inspiration for the interior, spanning approximately 7,000 square feet.
-In addition to the existing amenities found across Centurion Lounge locations, such as complimentary food and beverage from top chefs and mixologists, premium showers, access to high-speed Wi-Fi, and private noise-buffering workstations, the lounge will feature specially curated amenities influenced by British hospitality, culture, and style.
+London’s distinctive combination of history and modernity serves as inspiration for the interior, spanning approximately 7,000 ft².
+In addition to the existing amenities found across Centurion Lounge locations, such as complimentary food and beverages from top chefs and mixologists, premium showers, access to high-speed Wi-Fi, and private noise-buffering workstations, the lounge will feature specially curated amenities influenced by British hospitality, culture, and style.

 This will undoubtedly be the best American Express Centurion Lounge for most British travelers.
 This lounge will also undoubtedly be one of the best airport lounges in London Heathrow Terminal 3.